Social Studies Courses

 We will consider how we define and speak about gender and sexuality, how this has changed across time and place, how our LGBTQ+ identities intersect with our other identities, and how LGBTQ+ communities have fought for their liberation over time.
 We will do this through a study of YA literature, history, and film.
 You will research, script, and produce a documentary related to the history of LGBTQ communities, gender, and same-gender desire.
 We will then focus more intentionally on building your personal and collective power by designing, writing, and editing a class zine (i.e. a publication) focused on LGBTQ content.
 You will each contribute a creative element to the zine (e.g. poetry, creative nonfiction, one-act play, journalism, short story, visual art).
 On Fridays, you will lead discussions in pairs on LGBTQ contemporary issues and culture topics of your choice.

 Students have an opportunity in this course to study human behavior in its varied forms.
 The influence of environment upon the individual is considered in great detail.
 Attention is also paid to the area of abnormal behavior and methods of treatment.
 The psychology of learning and its application to the students themselves are explored.
 The role of clinical psychology in the late Twentieth Century is discussed along with its relationship to psychiatry.
 An historical perspective is maintained throughout the course.
 Students will prepare and deliver a series of reports and also will participate in classroom panels.

-Philadelphia History (10th-12th grade elective half-year)
+Women and Gender Studies Studies (10th-12th grade elective half-year)